kubestash/docs/docs/CONTRIBUTING.md

 # Contribution Guidelines

-Want to contribute to Stash?
+Want to contribute to KubeStash?

 ## Getting Help